praveenmunagapati/identityserver/docs/oauth2/oauth2.md

 ```

 ## Client Credentials Flow

-The client credentials grant type provides an application linked to an organization to access its own account.
+The client credentials grant type can be used in two scenario's:
+1. An application linked to an **organization** to access its own account.
+2. An application linked to a **user** to access the user's account

 Examples of when this might be useful include if an application wants to invite someone to an organization or access other organization data using the API.

-### Prerequisite: clientid and client secret
+### Prerequisite: client_id and client_secret

 In order to acquire an oauth access token, a client id and client secret are required.

+#### Organization api key
-In itsyou.online, organizations map to clients in the oauth2 terminology and the organization's globalid is used as the clientid.
-Client secrets can be created through the UI or through the `organizations/{globalid}/apikeys` api.
+In itsyou.online, organizations map to clients in the oauth2 terminology and the organization's globalid is used as the client_id.
+Client secrets can be created through the UI by going to the organization's settings page or through the `api/organizations/{globalid}/apikeys` api.

 In order to use an apikey in a client credentials flow, *enable client credentials flow* must be set on the apikey (through the api or in the apikey detail dialog in the UI).

+#### User api key
+It is possible to create api keys to access a user's data through the api instead of through the UI.
+In the UI, create a new api key in the user's settings page.
+This will generate an *application id* and a *secret*.
+Use the *application id* as client_id and the *secret* as client_secret.

+Api keys can also be created through the `api/users/{username}/apikeys` api or by creating an user through the api ( POST on `/api/users`)

 ### Acquire an access token

-The application requests an access token by sending its credentials, its client ID and client secret, to the authorization server.
+The application requests an access token by sending its credentials, its client_id and client secret, to the authorization server.
 An example POST request might look like the following:

 ```
 https://itsyou.online/v1/oauth/access_token?grant_type=client_credentials&client_id=CLIENT_ID&client_secret=CLIENT_SECRET